A Pasta Lover’s Guide to the Best Attractions in Italy

-Ziti pasta is from the island of Sicily, which is also one of the most colorful European destinations you must visit at least once in your life- even better if it’s during the summertime.
-It’s been served traditionally at weddings in this region for a long time.
-With hollowed centers and often ridged sides (ziti rigati) these noodles are capable of holding ALL of the pasta toppings, making a hearty meal for large Italian families at weddings.
+Ziti pasta is from the island of Sicily, which is also one of the most colorful European destinations.
+You must visit at least once in your life – even better if it’s during the summertime.
+This dish has long been a local wedding tradition.
+With hollowed centers and often ridged sides, these noodles are capable of holding ALL of the pasta toppings, which makes a hearty meal for large Italian families.
 Its name refers to the young couples on their way to be married, and Italians still debate if it was intended to be named after little girls, ‘zita’, or little boys, ‘ziti’ – it might even be both!
-If you can snag an invite to a wedding and stay long enough for the food, you’ll get to enjoy two of the best attractions in Italy at once!
+If you can snag an invite to a wedding and stay long enough for the food, you’ll get to enjoy two of the best attractions in Italy at once.

 An art as much as a food, Gigli pasta comes from the Tuscany region.
 It’s both shaped like and named after the lily flower which was once the crest of the local government and a symbol on currency.
-It is meant to be as pleasing to the eye as it is to the palate by resembling a bouquet of flowers on the plate.
-Most often it’s served with cream-based sauces and heavy meat sauces because of its ability to catch thicker substances.
+It is meant to be as pleasing to the eye as it is to the palate by resembling a bouquet of flowers.
+Most often, it’s served with heavy meat-filled and cream-based sauces because of its ability to catch thicker substances.

 Orecchiette pasta is shaped like ‘little ears’.
 It was designed to scoop up the rich sauce variety enabled by the thriving and diverse agriculture available in the Puglia region.

 The Campania region includes popular coastal towns such as Naples, Amalfi, and the island of Capri.
 Its cuisine revolves around Mediterranean flavors, and is heavy in seafood and olives.
 Linguine con le Vongole (linguine with clams) is a popular dish.